Peaceful Revolution: Die Wende

-Die Wende means "the turn" or "the turning point".
-It was first used in reference to the Peaceful Revolution on 16 October 1989 in Der Spiegel.
-The term was first used publicly in East Germany on 18 October by the last communist leader, Egon Krenz, in a speech to the Volkskammer upon his election as General Secretary.
+Die Wende translates into "the turn" or "the turning point".
+The term began to be used in reference to the Peaceful Revolution on 16 October 1989 in the magazine Der Spiegel.
+The term was first used publicly in East Germany on 18 October by the last communist leader Egon Krenz in a speech to the Volkskammer upon his election as General Secretary.